 10/ Baffle at the Great Migration, Tanzania

 Every year during June – September, hundreds of 1000’s of wildebeest and zebras cross over the plains of the Masai Mara, Kenya to the Serengeti, Tanzania.
 It is a sight that can only be experienced in Africa and one that will forever leave a mark in your mind.
 To get the entire experience we highly recommend a sunrise hot air balloon ride to get the full scale of the open plains as well as the ridiculous amount of animals below you.
 The sunrise experience will honestly leave you speechless.
+Have extra time?
+You could consider climbing Mt Kenya or for the bold, climbing Mount Kilimanjaro.

 11/ Waddle with the Penguins at Boulder Beach, South Africa